ikko/sym/docs/topics/4_per_instance_indexing/index.md

 # 1.4 Per-Instance Indexing: Sophisticated Data Structuring

-The `Symbol` framework introduces the concept of **per-instance indexing**, where each `Symbol` object possesses its own private, weighted index of other symbols.
+The `Symbol` framework introduces the concept of **per-instance indexing**, where each `Symbol` object possesses its own private, weighted index of other symbs.
 This advanced feature enables the creation and efficient management of sophisticated, nested data structures, moving beyond simple parent-child relationships to allow for more complex, context-specific associations.

 ## The `SymbolIndex` Mechanism

-At the heart of per-instance indexing is the `SymbolIndex` class, located in `symbol/builtins/index.py`.
-Each `Symbol` instance is initialized with its own `SymbolIndex` object (as seen in `symbol/core/symbol.py` within the `__new__` method).
+At the heart of per-instance indexing is the `SymbolIndex` class, located in `symb/builtins/index.py`.
+Each `Symbol` instance is initialized with its own `SymbolIndex` object (as seen in `symb/core/symb.py` within the `__new__` method).
 This `SymbolIndex` acts as a localized, internal data store for the `Symbol`, allowing it to maintain a structured collection of references to other `Symbol` instances, potentially with associated weights or metadata.

 ```mermaid
 graph TD